Shreeramghimire/AI_Engineering/Keras.md

 For example, a trained network for digit recognition (0–9) takes a 28×28 pixel image, performs forward propagation through its layers, and outputs a probability distribution over the 10 digits.
 The predicted digit is the one with the highest probability.

+## Gradient Descent

+Gradient descent is an iterative optimization algorithm for finding the minimum of a function.
+It is the workhorse of neural network training.
+The function being minimized is the loss function (also called the cost function), which measures how wrong the network's predictions are.